Deinococcus marmoris: Taxonomy

 Deinococcus marmoris is a part of the domain Bacteria, phylum Deinococcota, class Deinococci, order Deinococcales, family Deinococcaceae, and genus Deinococcus.
 This bacterium was isolated along with six other related species, among which are its closest relatives, D. frigens and D. saxicola.
 The bacterium is in close phylogenetic proximity to Deinococcus radiodurans, which has become well understood in terms of its metabolic functions and radiation tolerance.
 D. marmoris is also related to thermophiles from the genera Thermus and Meiothermus.
 The phylogenetic relationships were determined using 16S ribosomal RNA analyses.

 Ecology

 With respect to the ecology of the genus Deinococcus most of the species are able to live under increased levels of radiation and desiccation.
 Deinococcus have also shown the ability to precipitate heavy metals and toxins from nuclear waste in order to make removal easier.
 Most of the species are able to live under increased levels of radiation and desiccation.
 Deinococcus have also shown the ability to precipitate heavy metals and toxins from nuclear waste in order to make removal easier.
 It is known that the growth optimum of Deinococcus marmoris is psychrophilic at 15 degrees Celsius, and it is also known that the organism was isolated from a marble slab.
-Currently, the only known location of Dienococcus marmoris is in Antarctica where it was originally sampled.
+Currently, the only known location of Deinococcus marmoris is in Antarctica where it was originally sampled.